Here, I present two multi-agent coordination algorithms that let decentralized robots learn

 encoder-decoder channel to account for the heterogeneity of inter-class messages, "translating''

 the encoded messages into a shared, intermediate language among agents of a composite team.
-TThe
+We can

 or actuator capabilities, to accomplish objectives that a single agent could not handle alone, such